Gabii3355/MD_GROMACS_analysis/speptide/README.md

-However, the short simulation duration and large pressure fluctuations mean that the trajectory should be interpreted as an initial short-timescale molecular dynamics analysis rather than a fully converged thermodynamic sampling.
+However, the short simulation duration and large pressure fluctuations mean that the trajectory should be interpreted as an initial short-timescale molecular dynamics analysis rather than fully converged thermodynamic sampling.

 ### Secondary structure

 VMD Timeline analysis showed that the central region of the S-peptide,